Architecture

 The main motivation for the existing architecture is the reliability to configuration changes.

-When a reconfiguration event occurs, two Configuration
+When a reconfiguration event occurs, two Configuration instances are active at the same time.

 Threads that already started processing a log event will either: